 Your browser doesn't support javascript.
 This means that the content or functionality of our website will be limited or unavailable.
 If you need more information about Vinnova, please contact us.

-Report: Swedish life science is growing and increasing strongly in exports
+Report: Swedish life science is growing and exports are increasing strongly

-Vinnova's latest statistics on the Swedish life science companies
+Vinnova's latest statistics on Swedish life science companies

-Book cover Report: Swedish life science is growing and increasing strongly in exports
+Book cover Report: Swedish life science is growing and exports are increasing strongly

-Report: Swedish life science is growing and increasing strongly in exports
+Report: Swedish life science is growing and exports are increasing strongly

 Go directly to the report

 The report was submitted to the government on October 16 and is the second annual survey from Vinnova on the development of Swedish life science companies.
-In this year's report, there is also an in-depth look at deeptech.
-On Wednesday 23 October there is an opportunity to take part in a seminar where the latest statistics are presented.
-Registration link is further down the page.
+This year's report also includes an in-depth look at deeptech.
+On Wednesday, October 23, there is an opportunity to take part in a seminar where the latest statistics are presented.
+The registration link is further down the page.

 I hope that the statistics can form the basis for important discussions about how we can continue to strengthen and develop Swedish life science, so that Sweden can play an important role as an innovative force internationally, for example in the introduction of precision medicine.